bradwbonn/AS20SPTest/selfguidedwalkthrough.md

 Regardless of Active Directory domain membership, however, AppStream 2.0 can also federate logins using SAML 2.0 in order to integrate with existing identity providers (IdPs).
 While each IdP will have a different overall methodology for integrating into AppStream 2.0, this self-paced guide will provide the necessary common steps for getting this process started, as well as referencing the specific step-by-step instructions for various IdPs.

 ## Pre-requisites
+This courtesy on-board material set includes a Microsoft Word document titled **Getting Started Prerequisites for Amazon AppStream 2**.
+This document contains the checklists and processes which should be followed for determining important items pre-deployment, such as:

+  * Number of concurrent client sessions
+  * Instance type for streaming
+  * Whether or not IdP integration will be required

 ### AWS account
 You will need to have created an AWS account for yourself, or have one provided to you for the purpose of the deployment where you have been provided IAM Administrator permissions.
-We recommend that you create an IAM user with administrator permissions inside the account for creating and managing resources, rather than using the root user login.
+It is recommended to use a dedicated AWS account for the EUC standard play, if possible.
+It is also recommended that you create an IAM user with administrator permissions inside the account for creating and managing resources, rather than using the root user login for any deployment or management within that account.
+[For more helpful AWS Account security best practices, click here.](https://aws.amazon.com/blogs/security/getting-started-follow-security-best-practices-as-you-configure-your-aws-resources/)

 ### Network requirements
 Your users will need outbound TCP ports open for the NICE DCV protocol: